siyue-zhang/image-object-relation-classification-CE7454/README.md

 :-------------------------:|:-------------------------:
 ![](relation_hist_train.png)  |  ![](relation_hist_val.png)

+Mean Recall (mR) is the main target metric to evaluate the model in this project.
+It measures the mean of recall vlues of 50 classes in the test dataset.

 ## Work Conducted

 * An exploratory data analysis was first conducted to understand the relation class distribution.